fiorix/go-web/templates/admin-panel/README.md

 # %template%

+**IMPORTANT**: This template needs to be updated.
+Please don't use it.

 Admin panel template written in Go, with AngularJS and Twitter Bootstrap.

 It requires MySQL and Redis for storage, and an SMTP server for sending emails